silversub/terraform/getting-started.md

 # Getting started tutorial
 {: #getting-started}

-Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of {{site.data.keyword.Bluemix_notm}} resources by using a high-level scripting language.
+Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of {{site.data.keyword.Bluemix_notm}} platform and infrastructure resources by using a high-level scripting language.
 You can use Terraform to automate your {{site.data.keyword.Bluemix_notm}} resource provisioning, rapidly build complex, multi-tier cloud environments, and enable Infrastructure as Code (IaC).
 {: shortdesc}

 **How does it work?**</br>